 Playmat (ikea £25)

 I bought this as a recommendation from my brother who had used it with his two children.
 I absolutely love it and it is not as expensive as many other types of monitors.
 The main thing I love is the alarm that goes off when no heartbeat can be felt on the sensor mat.
 As a parent you want your children to be safe at all times, even when asleep.
 This gives me such a peace of mind.
 The monitor part has many functions including the room temperature and I just love how easy it is to use.

 Medela Calma (Mothercare, teat on its own £11.99)

 Baby Towels (free in baby packs and some in bundles)

 Moses Basket(We are lucky and got ours from my brother)

 I did not have to purchase this item but instead got it from my brother as his family have no use for it.
-Many sites I had been on before about what to buy or not to buy had the moses basket as something not to get as it was useless.
-Mabel being my first child, of course I assumed I did need one.
-With Mabel being such a big baby she lasted 4 weeks in the moses basket and that was at a push.
+Many sites I had been on before about what to buy or not to buy had the Moses basket as something not to get as it was useless.
+Mabel being my first child, of course, I assumed I did need one.
+With Mabel being such a big baby she lasted 4 weeks in the Moses basket and that was at a push.
 We then bought a crib in which we managed to get 11 weeks use out of it before she went into her cot.
 Thinking back if I had bought one at the prices they are these days I would be of been very angry as it does not get much use.
-I probably would of opted straight away for the crib as 1.
+I probably would have opted straight away for the crib as 1.
 It is bigger and can use it for longer.
-2. The one I bought was a lot cheaper than the moses baskets I have seen.
+2. The one I bought was a lot cheaper than the Moses baskets I have seen.
 3. I feel it creates an easier transition from the crib to the cot as the crib is just a smaller version.